halljared/trivia-composer/README.md

 # trivia-composer
-Docker-compose manager and parent of the trivia frontend and backend repositories.
+Repository that manages docker-compose setup for my trivia frontend and backend repositories.

+## Running the app

 ### 1. Clone the repository and initialize submodules